opea-project/GenAIExamples/CodeTrans/docker-composer/xeon/README.md

 This document outlines the deployment process for a CodeTrans application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution using microservices `llm`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.

-## 🚀 Apply Xeon Server on AWS
+## 🚀 Apply a Xeon Server on AWS

 To apply a Xeon server on AWS, start by creating an AWS account if you don't have one already.
 Then, head to the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home) to begin the process.
-Within the EC2 service, select the Amazon EC2 M7i or M7i-flex instance type to leverage the power of 4th Generation Intel Xeon Scalable processors.
+Within the EC2 service, select the Amazon EC2 M7i or M7i-flex instance type to leverage the power of 4th Generation Intel Xeon Scalable processor.
 These instances are optimized for high-performance computing and demanding workloads.

 For detailed information about these instance types, you can refer to this [link](https://aws.amazon.com/ec2/instance-types/m7i/).
 Once you've chosen the appropriate instance type, proceed with configuring your instance settings, including network configurations, security groups, and storage options.